What is Chemet?

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not use succimer if you are allergic to it.
+You should not use Chemet if you are allergic to it.

-To make swallowing easier, you may open the succimer capsule and sprinkle the medicine into a spoonful of soft food.
-Swallow right away without chewing.
-Do not save the mixture for later use.
+If you cannot swallow a capsule whole, open it and sprinkle the medicine into a spoonful of soft food.
+Swallow the mixture right away without chewing.
+Do not save it for later use.

-You may also open the capsule and empty the medicine beads into a spoon, swallow all of the beads, and then drink a glass of juice or fruit-flavored drink.
+You may also empty the medicine beads into a spoon, swallow all of the beads, and then drink a glass of juice or fruit-flavored drink.

 Drink plenty of liquids to keep your kidneys working properly so they can help eliminate the lead from your body.

-Succimer is usually given daily for 19 days in a row.
+Chemet is usually given daily for 19 days in a row.
 You may need to receive more than one course of treatment.
-Use succimer regularly to get the most benefit.
-Get your prescription refilled before you run out of medicine completely.
+Use this medicine regularly to get the most benefit.

 Use this medicine for the full prescribed length of time.
 Your symptoms may improve before the lead is completely cleared from your body.

-Call your doctor if your symptoms do not improve, or if they get worse while using succimer.
+Call your doctor if your symptoms do not improve, or if they get worse while using Chemet.

-Succimer can lower blood cells that help your body fight infections.
-This can make it easier for you to get sick from being around others who are ill.
+Chemet can lower blood cells that help your body fight infections.
+This can make it easier for you to get sick.
 Your blood cells may need to be tested often.

 Store at room temperature away from moisture and heat.